 Costly and Damaging Regulations Proposed for Whatcom County

-The Whatcom County Council is quietly pushing to approve new regulations for Cherry Point that will likely damage our economy for decades to come.
-These unprecedented changes to local regulations would impose far-reaching restrictions on vital business activities and risk the future of thousands of local jobs and millions of critical tax dollars from Cherry Point refineries.
+The Whatcom County Council is pushing to approve regulations for Cherry Point that will likely damage our economy for decades to come.
+The Planning Commission, in its review of Council’s proposed regulations, spent a year and 10 work sessions working with industry and environmental stakeholders to make many critical recommendations.
+These recommendations were thoroughly vetted and based on hard fought compromise by all stakeholders.
+The Council is resisting adoption of these changes.
+The Council’s original proposed regulations for Cherry Point make unprecedented changes to local regulations that would impose far-reaching restrictions on vital business activities and risk the future of thousands of local jobs and millions of tax dollars from Cherry Point refineries.

 The Unprecedented Changes